thp/urlwatch/README.md

 PUSHBULLET
 --------

-Pushbullet notification are configured similarly to Pushover (see above).
+Pushbullet notifications are configured similarly to Pushover (see above).
 You'll need to add to the config your Pushbullet Access Token, which you can generate at https://www.pushbullet.com/#settings